 - The Lunar series, as of the remakes, features 'bromides' - collectible items that serve little purpose other than offering eye-candy of female characters.
 Lunar 2: Eternal Blue Complete includes bromides for some male characters as well...including a most disturbing one of Borgan, a fat and ugly male villain.

 - A rather amusing example appears in Xenosaga III, where the player can unlock swimsuit outfits for all of the playable characters.
 While the girls, Shion and KOS-MOS, look notably attractive and MOMO looks... cute... some of the outfits for the male characters include an old-timey striped bathing suit, a mankini, and a disturbingly revealing snorkeling outfit.

-- Poked at by the developers and some of the artists of Katawa Shoujo: some dakimakura-style drawings were released of some of the female leads, to much applause.
-The two released for the Nurse and Art Teacher (who were male)...not so much.
+- Poked at by the developers and some of the artists of Katawa Shoujo: some dakimakura-style drawings were released of some of the female leads.
+To much applause.
+The two were released for the Nurse and Art Teacher (who were male)...not so much.

 - South Park summed up female pedophilia succinctly in "Miss Teacher Bangs a Boy".